vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/upload-artifact-lab.md

 ### Step 2: Add the Upload Artifact Step

-1. Open the `aspnet-webapp-build-upload-artifacts.yml` file in your repository.
+1. Open the `aspnet-webapp-build-upload-artifact.yml` file in your repository.
-2. Add a step to upload the generated artifacts after the `Publish Code` step.
+2. Add a step to upload the generated artifact after the `Publish Code` step.
 Update the `jobs` section to include the following:

    ```yaml
    - name: Upload Artifact